 - Time will also be provided for silence and reflection;

-- Whilst the majority of assemblies will be Christian based, there will sometimes be a focus or reference to other faiths;
+- Whilst the majority of assemblies will be Christian based, there will sometimes be a focus or reference to other faiths and British Values;

 - All members of staff are given the opportunity to lead Collective Worship;

-- All children are given the opportunity to take a lead;
+- Our CREW Council are given the opportunity to take a lead;

 - Members of appropriate organisations are invited to share in Collective Worship.